 Regina folk-rocker Glenn Sutter (sue-ter) is a familiar part of the Saskatchewan music scene.
 With 5 albums to his credit, including a 2019 gem called In Rivertime, he is known for honest, intelligent songs about nature, love, and the human condition, with lyrics that make you listen.
 Whether he’s playing solo guitar or piano or with his band, also called Rivertime, his songs touch on shared joys and painful truths, until it feels like you’re catching up with an old friend.
 Sometimes he writes about the storms that rumble through our troubled times, but he also shows us the sunrise and what it means to be resilient.

-A lifelong musician from a musical family, Sutter first started tinkering with the piano at the age of four.
-Classically trained through Brandon University, he would go on to spend several years performing in blues bands and playing solo folk shows before taking a hiatus to focus on his career and raise a family.
-His first foray as a performing songwriter was in 2006, leading to his debut album All You Need in 2008, produced by WCMA award winner David j Taylor.
+A lifelong musician, Sutter grew up in southwestern Manitoba, where he started playing the piano at the age of four.
+Classically trained through Brandon University, he collaborated with a range of blues and folk-rock musicians in Winnipeg and Ottawa before taking a hiatus to work, raise a family, and earn a PhD in biology.
+He took his first steps as a performing songwriter in 2006, releasing his debut album All You Need in 2008 with WCMA-winning producer David j Taylor.